eclipse/repairnator/doc/contributing/add-repair-tool.md

 When you inherit from the `AbstractRepairStep` class, you first need to implement the abstract method `getRepairToolName()`: this method should only returns a String with the name of the tool you are bringing.

 Then you need to override and implement the method `businessExecute()`.
-This method is automatically called to execute the repair step: it's always called after the failing builds has been reproduced, and thus you can get access to information about the test failures and about some pathes of the project.
+This method is automatically called to execute the repair step: it's always called after the failing builds has been reproduced, and thus you can get access to information about the test failures and about some paths of the project.

 #### Accessing the context information with JobStatus